GOODVOICE

 The Metapolitefsi Era (1974–2000)

 The fall of the military junta in 1974 marked the beginning of a new era in Greece, known as the Metapolitefsi.
 This period was characterized by significant educational reforms aimed at democratizing the education system and making it more inclusive.
-The 1976 Educational Reform Law introduced changes such as abolishing the entrance exams for secondary education and establishing the nine-year compulsory education (Papadimitriou, 1994).
+The 1976 Educational Reform Law introduced changes, including the abolition of entrance exams for secondary education and the establishment of a nine-year compulsory education (Papadimitriou, 1994).

-The 1980s and 1990s saw further reforms, including the decentralization of the education system, increased autonomy for schools, and the introduction of modern curricula.
+The 1980s and 1990s saw further reforms, including the decentralization of the education system, increased school autonomy, and the introduction of modern curricula.
 The establishment of new universities and technological institutions aimed to provide higher education opportunities to a broader segment of the population (Dimitropoulos & Psacharopoulos, 1987).

 The 21st Century and the Financial Crisis (2000–2024)

-The early 2000s continued the trend of educational modernization, with a focus on aligning Greek education with European standards.
+The early 2000s continued the trend of educational modernization, focusing on aligning Greek education with European standards.
 However, the 2008 financial crisis profoundly impacted the education system.
 Budget cuts reduced funding for public schools, affecting the quality of education.
 Despite these challenges, efforts to improve the education system continued, with initiatives to promote digital literacy, modernize curricula, and enhance vocational training (Theodoropoulos, 2012).

 Impact on Greece’s GDP and Social Mobility